Matthew B. from Atlanta, GA, USA asks:

 The same method applies to bracelets that use screw bars requiring a screwdriver on each side.
 Most bracelets, however, use pins in the links that can be easily removed with a simple tool (example below).
 These are good for most watches, but sometimes you have a piece with a thicker bracelet or stubborn pins that don't want to come out all the way.
 Often, it is best not to pull them out with a pair of pliers because it can bend the bar.
 I recommend getting a small hammer with a plastic head that you can use with a pin removal tool in order to gently tap pins out.
 We've sized 100s of watch bracelets over the years.
 While some are relatively straight-forward, some have proved to be incredibly frustrating.
 It is sometimes better to pay someone $10 - $20 to do it for you.

 Another important set of tools to have, is a set of jeweler's screwdrivers.
 A good set of Swiss ones from Bergeon, for example, can easily cost hundreds of dollars.
 We love those, but it is difficult to recommend them to most people when you can get sets for $20 or under.
 A solid set of screwdrivers is essential for anyone wanting to adjust their watches at home.
 So again, you need a spring bar removal tool, a bracelet pin remover, and some good screwdrivers to start.
 Don't forget to get the right items to hold small pieces such and screws and pins, and ensure that you don't scratch your watch.

-We choose a few questions each week and publish them.
+We choose a few questions every month and publish them.
 Want to ask the aBlogtoWatch team a question?
 We want to hear from you »